chemistzombie/chemistzombie.github.io/_posts/2025-04-24-genshin-impact-signora-launch-speculations.md

 > Beidou: If they are, then this'll be bigger than just Liyue and Natlan.
 I'll send word to my business partners, and keep an eye out for any similar incidents in the other nations.

 ### Previous regions have always had two Harbingers involved in the region's Archon Quests
-Related to the point above, Natlan is different in that we've yet to see the other Harbinger who's involved in the region; one is involved in taking the gnosis, the other isn't, You see, each region aside from Mondstadt had consistently featured two different Harbingers.
+Related to the point above, Natlan is different in that we've yet to see the other Harbinger who's involved in the region; one takes the gnosis, the other doesn't, You see, each region aside from Mondstadt had consistently featured two different Harbingers.

 * Mondstadt: Signora (because we hadn't been introduced to another Harbinger yet)
 * Liyue: Childe, Signora